-Each encoder connector on the Guidance 1000A provides pins for interfacing to a differential incremental encoder or an absolute encoder.
-This interface can also be utilized to connect to single-ended encoders.
+Each encoder connector on the Guidance 5000 provides pins for interfacing to a differential incremental encoder or an absolute encoder.
+This interface can also be utilized to connect to singleended encoders.
 However, it is always best to select an encoder with differential signals for the greatest noise immunity.
-See "Third Party Equipment: Overview" on page 52 for specific pin assignment for absolute encoders.
+Please see the section on Third Party Equipment for specific pin assignment for absolute encoders.

 If a single-end encoder is connected using twisted pair wire, the low side of both ends of each twisted pair should be connected to ground, and the A-, B-, and Z- signals of the controller's differential encoder inputs should each be pulled to 5V through a 2K resistor.
 The A+, B+ and Z+ signals should be connected without any special modifications.
 For high volume OEM applications, surface mounted pull-up resistors can be installed at Brooks's factory to configure specific encoder channels for single-ended encoders.
-For qualified applications, contact Brooks Sales at sales\preciseflex@brooksautomation.com to discuss this option.
+For qualified applications, please contact Brooks Sales, sales_preciseflex@brooksautomation.com, to discuss this option.